noahehall/theBookOfNoah/0current/proxy/haproxy.md

         - 'unix@' only a local unix socket
         - 'abns@' abstract linux namespace
       - port range: '80', '8000-8080',
-    - ssl: manage ssl terminations
+    - ssl: manage ssl
-    - crt: manage TLS terminations
+    - crt: specify where the location to a file/folder of certifications
     - process: when nbproc is enabled; specifies which process to use e.g. process 1
     - process-set: all|odd|even|number
     - thread-set: all|odd|even|number